 What We've Achieved:

-- 1st Living Building Challenge (LBC) Residence to be built in the State of Hawaii.
+1st Living Building Challenge (LBC) Residence (Certification Pending) to be built in the State of Hawaii.

-- 1st building in the State of Hawaii to legally recycle 100% of its wastewater on-site where a municipal sewer connection is available.
+1st Pilot Project in the State of Hawaii to recycle 100% of its wastewater on-site where a municipal sewer connection is available.